rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 RunDeck can integrate with external data by configuring the use of *Providers*.
 Providers are third-party services or systems that export data that RunDeck can import.
 Additionally, RunDeck supports an external Editor for Node data.

-RunDeck makes use of common data formats (XML & JSON).
+RunDeck makes use of common data formats (XML, JSON & YAML).
 Third-party software may produce these formats natively, however it is typical to have to massage the output of one system into the appropriate format to be consumed by RunDeck.
 Since URLs and HTTP are a lowest-common-denominator for communication, RunDeck only requires that the data Providers make this data available as a file at a URL or on the local disk.

 There are a few types of external integration:

 [*Resource Model Provider*](#resource-model-provider)
-:   Provides a set of Nodes in XML format.
+:   Provides a set of Nodes in XML or YAML format.
 E.g. a CMDB or hosted virtual machines service.
 RunDeck can be configured to use a different provider for each Project, and can refresh the Resources it uses from this provider.

 [*Resource Editor*](#resource-editor)
 :   Provides a web-based editor to manage the Node definitions.
 RunDeck can link to this editor from the Run page, and has optional JavaScript interactions to make editing externally-managed Node resources integrated with the RunDeck GUI.